ahamlinman/xt/README.md

   overridden with a simple flag.
 - …outputs JSON by default for convenient use with [jq][jq].

-_Note: jyt v0.3 is a ground-up rewrite that shares no history with jyt v0.2.
-The older version remains available on the `v0.2` branch._
+_**Note:** jyt v0.3 is a ground-up rewrite that shares no history with jyt v0.2.
+The legacy version remains available on the `v0.2` branch, but is not actively maintained._

 ## Install